 For the Christmas Concert in HIC, gentlemen wear a plain but brightly coloured shirt and ladies wear a shirt style blouse in a plain bright colour ideally with full length sleeves (but 3/4 length sleeves are acceptable).
 You will be required to buy both HCS scarves/ HCS ties once you have had a successful voice assessment, they are available from Louise (Alto 1), ties are £13.50 for both, scarves £10 for both.
 All choir members also need to have a black choir folder, please purchase one from Deputy Librarian Liz (Sop 2), they are £5 each.
 Please will choir members keep their maroon folders in case we sing outside again (like we did at Fountains Abbey) where everyone is wearing coats as they provide a means of everyone looking uniform!
 Seating Plans for Concerts Although we hope everyone will sing in every concert we know this is not totally possible.
 Therefore if you cannot sing in a concert please let Ruth know as early as possible.

-Publicity (Radio) Opportunities for HCS Members (by Tessa Mobbs) Andrew's suggestion of contacting Classic FM with a music request, as a means of publicising our concerts, proved easier than I thought - and provided an excellent opportunity to highlight our Mozart concert on Classic FM Requests with Jamie Crick (1-3pm weekdays).
-Should any members of the choir wish to publicise our events by linking it to a music request, it can be done in one of three ways:
+Publicity (Radio) Opportunities for HCS Members Why not contact Classic FM with a music request, as a means of publicising our concerts?
+Weekdays from 1 - 3 pm they will play music suggested by members of the public so any choir member could help publicise our events by linking it to a music request, it can be done in one of three ways:

 As most day to day matters are now sent out to choir members in the Sunday email the newsletter has been remodelled (with effect from November 2017) as mainly a newsletter for Friends which will be sent out three to four times per year.
 The newsletter was first published in October 2001, the most recent ones are here.
 Older newsletters available at all times on request.